mainmatter/ember-simple-auth/packages/simple-auth/README.md

 this.get('session').authenticate('authenticator:custom', {});
 ```

-SimpleAuth does not include any authenticators in the base library but
+Ember Simple Auth does not include any authenticators in the base library but
 has extension libraries that can be loaded as needed:

 * [__simple-auth-oauth2__](packages/simple-auth-oauth2) provides an OAuth 2.0 authenticator